-Verbena grow well in USDDA Hardiness Zones 2 – 8 and available in most garden centers.
+Verbena plants grow well in USDA Hardiness Zones 2 – 8 and are available in most garden centers.

-When growing verbena from seed start them indoors in late winter by placing 2 seeds in fiber or peat pots.
+When growing verbena from seed starts them indoors in late winter by placing 2 seeds in fiber or peat pots.
 Cover them lightly soil.

 Since they take some time to germinate, most gardeners simply buy young plants from a local garden center.

-Verbena though not too particular about soil except it does need a properly-draining soil.
-If planted in soil that becomes soggy after spring rains or heavy winter snow the perennial varieties will usually die.
+Verbena though not too particular about soil except it does need well-drained soil.
+If you grow Verbena in garden beds of soil that becomes soggy after spring rains or heavy winter snow the perennial varieties will usually die.

 Fortunately, Verbena flowers draw attention but the plants do not demand attention!
 Once established water the plants when they dry out.